jackgle/YAMNet-transfer-learning/README.md

 - `generate YAMNet input.ipynb` pre-computes spectrograms from audio files and stores them as `.npy` these are then loaded during training using a custom Tensorflow data generator defined in `datagen_yamnet.py`.
 Pre-computing the spectrograms greatly increases the speed of training / experimentation.

-- `fine-tune YAMNet.ipynb` sets up spectrogram data generators, loads AudioSet weights into YAMNet and adds a custom network top, and runs training
+- `fine-tune YAMNet.ipynb` sets up spectrogram data generators, loads AudioSet weights into YAMNet and adds a custom network top, and runs transfer learning and fine-tuning.

 ##### References